nbr23/ansible-role-calibrewebui/README.md

 - `calibre_data_dir`: Host directory to mount on the container as calibre library parth
 - `calibre_memory_limit`: Memory limitation for the container
 - `calibre_user_uid`: UID for the calibre user in the docker container
+- `calibre_preferred_format`: output ebook format to default to when converting

 Example Playbook